 Strategic planning meetings were held involving the district and family of municipalities with the primary objective of aligning this IDP with those of the local municipalities.
-In the IDP engagement that was organised by uThukela district municipality, all the family of municipalities presented their programmes so that it will inform the uThukela IDP for 2021/2022 and beyond.
+In the IDP engagement that was organised by uThukela district municipality, all the family of municipalities presented their programmes so that it will inform the uThukela IDP for 2022/2023 and beyond.
 The primary aim of having the session with the family of municipalities was to align our programmes with local municipalities. uThukela is also utilising the IDP Supporting Committee that is comprises of all the IDP Managers and COGTA and the objective of the Committee is to ensure that the IDP's of the family are talking to each other and is coordinated at the district level but meetings are circulated to all the municipalities of the family.

 On top of that, the Mayor of uThukela district municipality normally meets with family of municipalities to ensure that our plans are talking to each other.
-The alignment started at initial stages where all the IDP managers met to discuss the process to be followed in the last review of the fourth generation IDP.
-The process was instrumental in ensuring that the draft 2021/2022 IDP review is holistic and addresses issues of integrated planning and development.
-For example, all identified projects for 2021/2022 financial year, as listed in this IDP Review, emanated from discussions held with family of municipalities.
-The last engagement with the family of municipalities was held on the 10 March 2021 where the whole family had a virtual meeting with the sector departments in trying to align our plans.
+The alignment started at initial stages where all the IDP managers met to discuss the process to be followed in the first phase of the fifth generation IDP.
+The process was instrumental in ensuring that the draft 2022/2023 IDP is holistic and addresses issues of integrated planning and development.
+For example, all identified projects for 2022/2023 financial year, as listed in this IDP, emanated from discussions held with family of municipalities.